-No member of the Parliament may be prosecuted, pursued, arrested, detained or judged because of the opinions or the votes emitted by him during the exercise of his functions.
+No member of the Parliament may be prosecuted, investigated, arrested, detained or judged because of the opinions or the votes emitted by him in the exercise of his functions.

-No member of the Parliament, during the sessions, may be prosecuted or arrested in [a] criminal or [a] correctional matter without the authorization of the Assembly to which he belongs except in case of flagrante delicto.
+No member of the Parliament, during the sessions, may be prosecuted or arrested in [a] criminal or [a] correctional matter without the authorization of the National Assembly, except in case of flagrante delicto.

-No member of the Parliament may be arrested, outside [a] session, except with the authorization of the Bureau of the Assembly to which he belongs, except in case of flagrante delicto, of authorized prosecution or of definitive condemnation.
+No member of the Parliament may be arrested, outside [a] session, except with the authorization of the Bureau of the National Assembly, except in case of flagrante delicto, of authorized prosecutions or of definitive condemnation.

-The detention or the prosecution of a member of the Parliament is suspended if the Assembly to which he belongs requires it.
+The detention or the prosecution of a member of the Parliament is suspended if the National Assembly so requires.